deepset-ai/haystack/docs/_src/usage/usage/retriever.md

 <div class="recommendation">

-**Tip:** The Finder class is being deprecated and has been replaced by a more powerful [Pipelines class](/docs/latest/pipelinesmd).
+**Training DPR:** Haystack supports training of your own DPR model!
+Check out our tutorial to see how this is done!

 </div>

 <div class="recommendation">

-**Tip:** Haystack supports training of your own DPR model!
-Tutorial coming soon!
+**Tip:** The Finder class is being deprecated and has been replaced by a more powerful [Pipelines class](/docs/latest/pipelinesmd).

 </div>

 <!-- _comment: !!
 Training in future? !! -->
 <!-- _comment: !!
 Talk more about benchmarks, SoTA, results !! -->